anuj4you/anuj4you/README.md

 - 👋 Hi, I’m Anuj Kumar with username @anuj4you on github
-- 👀 I’m interested in programming, web development, art work and I love driving.
+- 👀 I’m interested in Programming, DSA, web development, art work and I love driving.
 - 🌱 I’m currently studying Computer Science.
-- 💞️ I’m looking to collaborate on a lot of projects in future.
+- 💞️ I’m looking to collaborate on a lot of projects.
 - 📫 How to reach me : connect on github with @anuj4you username.

-Find me on linekdIn : https://www.linkedin.com/in/anuj-kumar-a708b11ba/
+Find me on linkedIn : https://www.linkedin.com/in/anuj-kumar-a708b11ba/

 <!---
 anuj4you/anuj4you is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.